Asian carp in North America: Litigation

 After obtaining information showing DNA evidence of Asian carp in Lake Michigan, Michigan again requested the Chicago locks be closed on February 4, 2010.
 This request was denied on March 25, 2010.
 Four months later, Wisconsin, Minnesota, Ohio, and Pennsylvania joined Michigan in the court battle on July 19, 2010, when the five states filed suit against the US Army Corps of Engineers and the Metropolitan Water Reclamation District of Greater Chicago in federal district court.
-The were again seeking to close the locks.
+They were again seeking to close the locks.

 One thing they did was file an injunction to have the locks closed.
 The injunction was denied on December 2, 2010.
 The states filed an appeal for the injunction on January 26, 2011, and was denied on August 24, 2011.
 The Supreme Court was petitioned to review the appeal for the injunction and declined to review it on February 27, 2012.

 In December 2012, the US District Court for the Northern District of Illinois dismissed the lawsuit.
 The court determined that if the Great Lakes were hydrologically separated from the Mississippi River Basin, it would violate federal laws requiring the US Army Corps of Engineers to maintain a route of navigable water ways between the two systems.
 Because of this conflict, the states were given until January 11, 2013, to re-plead the case in a different manner or may appeal the dismissal in the Seventh Circuit.

 On January 1, 2010, the Ontario government also filed a lawsuit (alongside the American states) in an American court to stop the dumping of Asian carp into the Great Lakes, a potentially damaging act to the fishing industry (of Canada).